LemonKronos/LemonKronos/README.md

-Study at Ho Chi Minh University of Technology.
+Study at Backhoa - Ho Chi Minh University of Technology.